Strategic Management (7371.7)

-Learning outcomes1. develop and extend their understanding of corporate and industry business models and strategies and learn how to develop and apply them to different business contexts
+1. Develop and extend their understanding of corporate and industry business models and strategies and learn how to develop and apply them to different business contexts;

-3. develop and demonstrate their capability to plan for implementation of business models and strategies, to analyse the applicability of these models and strategies for a particular business context, and to critically assess and revise these as required by changing circumstances
+3. Develop and demonstrate their capability to plan for implementation of business models and strategies, to analyse the applicability of these models and strategies for a particular business context, and to critically assess and revise these as required by changing circumstances; and

 Graduate attributes1.
 UC graduates are professional - employ up-to-date and relevant knowledge and skills